KayPolo/WebAdvanced_Fall2019/Class11/Readme.md

 npx create-react-app app-name

 • (npx is a npm package runner. the X probalbly stands for excecute.
 This allows you to download and run the package)

+## A second way of creating your app
+npm install -g create-reacr-app
 • (-g stands for globally)

+And then
+create-react-app app-name

 * Important: If you're using Mac or Linuz, most likeley you will have to type sudo in front of the comand line, and then imput your password